dapplets/dapplet-docs/docs/ex08-site-adapter.md

 title: "Ex08: New Site specific adapter"
 ---

-In this example we implement an adapter for Google and a dapplet for it.
+In this example we implement an adapter for Google Search and a dapplet for it.

-The initial code for this example is here: [ex08-new-adapter-exercise.](https://github.com/dapplets/dapplet-template/tree/ex08-new-adapter-exercise)
+Here is the initial code for this example: [ex08-new-adapter-exercise.](https://github.com/dapplets/dapplet-template/tree/ex08-new-adapter-exercise)

 The adapter and the dapplet are divided into two directories: `/adapter` and `/dapplet-feature`.

 ### Create an adapter with one widget `button` for two contexts.

 At the beginning we change the adapter template.
-In standard search results, let's add buttons under each element’s title, and one button in the top navigation bar.
+Let's add buttons under each element’s title of standard Google search results and one button in the top navigation bar.

 In `adapter/src/index.ts` implement **`config`**.
 It is an object which describes different **contexts** on the page.
-Selectors for container, context data and insertion points for widgets are described here. `contextBuilder` defines context information that the widget receives in these context types: `MENU` and `SEARCH_RESULT` in our case (named **`ctx`** in our examples).
+Selectors for container, context data and insertion points for widgets are described here. `contextBuilder` defines context information that widget receives in these context types: `MENU` and `SEARCH_RESULT` in our case (named **`ctx`** in our examples).

 ```ts
 public config = {